 Exhibitions

-In addition to our permanent galleries and displays, there will be a diverse exhibition program featuring a series of exhibitions throughout the year.
+In addition to our permanent galleries and displays, we host a diverse programme of temporary exhibitions throughout the year.

 Full details can be found the What's On page.